pbek/QOwnNotes/webpage/src/hu/scripting/methods-and-objects.md

 Gyorsítótár könyvtár törlése
 --------------------------

-You can clear the cache files of your script by passing its name to clearCacheDir().
+You can clear the cache directory of your script by passing its name to clearCacheDir().

 ### Módszerhívás és paraméterek
 ```cpp